What is Civil Litigation Defense?

 When insurance coverage applies, the insurance company may take the lead on defense costs and settlement decisions, often working with assigned counsel.

-A motion to strike asks the court to remove improper or unsupported claims from the plaintiff’s complaint such as inflated damage requests, before the case moves forward.
+A motion to strike asks the court to remove improper, irrelevant, or legally unsupported portions of a complaint, including excessive or improper damage claims, before the case proceeds.

-Personal jurisdiction is a court’s legal authority to issue a binding ruling against you specifically.
-If a California court lacks sufficient connection to you or your actions, your attorney can challenge jurisdiction and potentially have the case dismissed or moved.
+Personal jurisdiction is a court’s legal authority to bind a specific defendant to a judgment.
+If a California court lacks sufficient connection to the defendant or dispute, the case may be dismissed or transferred.

 Navigating Los Angeles Courts in Civil Litigation Cases